-Famous for its role in inspiring Darwin’s theory of evolution, this archipelago of 19 major islands is a virtual showcase of diversity and speciation, that we will visit on an 8-day tour by yacht.
-The volcanically-created islands are located 1000 km west of mainland Ecuador and are densely populated with marine life including sea lions, boobies, marine iguanas, the famous Galapagos tortoise, and of course, humans.
-The world’s largest marine reserves surrounds the islands, giving us an unparalleled opportunity to snorkel with penguins, sea turtles, and brilliantly colorful tropical fishes.
+Famous for its role in inspiring Darwin’s theory of evolution, this archipelago of 19 major islands is a virtual showcase of diversity and speciation that we visit on an 8-day tour by yacht.
+The volcanically-created islands are located 600 miles west of mainland Ecuador, and are densely populated with wildlife including sea lions, boobies, marine iguanas, the world-famous Galapagos tortoises, and amazing sea life.
+One of the world’s largest marine reserves surrounds the islands, giving us an unparalleled opportunity to snorkel with penguins, sea turtles, and brilliantly colorful tropical fishes.

 Following our traveling adventure among the islands, we delve deeper into the study marine biology and conservation at the San Cristóbal island campus of the Universidad San Francisco de Quito (USFQ).
 The headquarters of the Galapagos National Park is located here, in the port village of Baquerizo Moreno.
 Our 2-week stay provides the unique opportunity to stay with a native host family, and to carry out independent research projects in marine biology and conservation.
 The island has resident populations of endemic Galapagos plants and animals, with easily accessible beaches, snorkeling or diving sites, and hiking trails.

 Orchids abound on mossy trees that cover the upper slopes of the Andes mountains; among them you may find toucans, parrots, and even a Spectacled Bear